The global markets one year on in pandemic: Is the best yet to be?

 A school in Singapore recently celebrated its 135th anniversary and “TBIYTB” was thrown around social media in celebratory posts by both alumni and present cohorts of students.

-In case you missed it, TBIYTB was used as an abbreviation for the school’s motto, The Best Is Yet To Be.
-In many ways, it also accurately describes the market’s remarkable turnaround 12 months after suffering the brunt of the Covid-19 pandemic this time last year.
+The abbreviation stands for the school's motto, The Best Is Yet To Be.
+In many ways, it also describes the market’s remarkable turnaround 12 months after suffering the brunt of the Covid-19 pandemic this time last year.
 The question now is: Is the next 12 months the best that’s yet to be for the market?

 Plunged into bleakness

-When the pandemic escalated by March 2020, global equities took a huge hit as all major equity indices plunged.
+When the pandemic escalated in March last year, global equities took a huge hit as all major equity indices plunged.

 The MSCI World Index fell 32 per cent to new lows in March 2020 as investors exited the market in rapid succession fearing the global spread of the pandemic.
 According to the MSCI World Value Index, value stocks took a major hit, declining 38 per cent, while growth stocks fell a smaller 26 per cent, as measured by the MSCI World Growth Index.

 Many key sectors were severely impacted by lockdowns across the globe, and this included airlines, aerospace, tourism, retail, luxury items, hotels, and extending to banks and financial institutions.

 Smaller-cap stocks were more vulnerable and fell a sharp 40 per cent (as measured by the MSCI World Small Cap Index), and larger-cap stocks fared better with a decline of 31 per cent.

 In a rare and concerted effort, governments and central banks around the world provided unprecedented liquidity into the market and equities rallied strongly from the March 2020 lows as optimism returned despite rising Covid-19 cases globally.